 Let's face it, there's nothing special or particularly skillful about the mass produced pieces that end up on the highstreet.
 Generally I prefer sourcing jewellery from antique places because I love to find pieces that are unique.
-But independent jewellers like F Hinds, are also a great place to source beautiful pieces that not everyone will have.
+But independent jewellers are also a great place to source beautiful pieces that not everyone will have.

 5. Each piece of jewellery will have its own story